> Ron Moen

 Investigations of Wolf-Moose Interactions at Voyageurs National Park

-The objective of this research project is to study interactions between the recently delisted gray wolf and moose, a species in decline.
+This project will study interactions between the recently delisted gray wolf and moose, a species in decline.